hpssjellis/particle.io-photon-high-school-robotics/a18-openthread/README.md

 OpenThread by Google Nest is the networking protocol the Particle Mesh devices are lossely based on.
-You can purchase the nrf52840 USB Dongle fully installed wiht the ncp from [seedstudio-nrf52840-mdk-usb-dongle](https://www.robotshop.com/ca/en/seeedstudio-nrf52840-mdk-usb-dongle.html)
+You can purchase the nrf52840 USB Dongle fully installed with the ncp (firmware needed for it to run OpenThreadd) from [seedstudio-nrf52840-mdk-usb-dongle](https://www.robotshop.com/ca/en/seeedstudio-nrf52840-mdk-usb-dongle.html)

 **Here is what I have found out about OpenThread.**